Deploy a Software Heritage stack with docker deploy#

 Updating a configuration#

 Configuration files are exposed to docker services via the docker config system.
-Unfortunately, docker does not support updating these config objects.
+Unfortunately, docker does not support live update of these config objects.
 The usual method to update a config in a service is:

 • create a new config entry with updated config content,